parcaini/TIAV/README.md

-# Automatically Testing Autonomous Vehicle Interactions
+# Automatically Testing Interacting Autonomous Vehicles

 This repository contains the replication package for the paper titled *Automatically Testing Interacting Autonomous Vehicles* submitted to IV 2025.